bryanchen21/airbnb_analysis/README.md

 e) How much can you expect to save by living in Outer London vs Inner London?

 2. Data Understanding
 We can use data from Inside Airbnb [website](http://insideairbnb.com/get-the-data.html) to answer these questions.
 They are stored in the "data" folder of this repository.
-Data that we use is as followings:
+Data that we use is as follows:
 a) Listings data from European capital cities - this provides information on location, price, number of reviews, review score, etc.
 b) Calendar data - this provides information on how each individual listing in London is priced over the next year.
 c) Reviews data - this provides all review comments that a listing has ever received.